 The Blind Piper, Patrick O’Brien was born in Labasheeda, Co.
 Clare in the 1773 to a prosperous farming family.
 He was well educated at a local hedge school.
 He was fluent in Greek and Latin and was destined for a continental education.

 But tragedy struck as he began to lose his eyesight.
 By the age of 26 he was completely blind and like many blind people of his time took to music as his full-time profession.
 He played the uilleann pipe (also known as Union Pipe), which is a traditional Irish pipe “píobaí uilleann” (literally, “pipes of the elbow”), from their method of inflation.

 He moved to Limerick City where he attempted to make his name and although he would not become renowned on the professional circuit he would become well known as a street performer.
 His usual spot was on the corner of Hartstonge Street and George Street (O’Connell Street) at one end of the Crescent.

-While walking in the city in 1855, slipped on ice in 1854 when he was 93 year old.
-During the following year, without being able to perform he became destitute and one of his daughter had to tend for him full time.
+While walking in the city in 1855, slipped on ice and injured himself.
+During the following year, without being able to perform he became destitute and one of his daughters had to tend to him full time.
 She had to pawn many of her belongings to tend to him.
-There was a call out to assist her in the Limerick Chronicle Obituary at the time of Patrick’s death.
-He was buried in Kilquane, Parteen, Co.
-Clare in December 1855.
+A few days after Patrick’s death on 30 November 1856, there was a callout in the local press to assist his daughter with the costs of his care.

-On the 14 August 2017 a plaque was unveiled in Knockaphutten, Labasheeda, Co.Clare in memory of the Blind Piper.
+On 14 August 2017, a plaque was unveiled in Knockaphutten, Labasheeda, Co.Clare in memory of Patrick O’Brien, the Blind Piper.